-- Unzooming: Click with the right mouse button to view the entire scan range. - Cross hair cursor: Press the "c" key on the keyboard to activate a cross hair cursor (Fig. 8).
-Press "c" again to disable it. - Counting noise cursor: Press the "n" key on the keyboard to show or hide a cursor indicating a range of
+Right Mouse Button - Unzooming: Click the right mouse button in the data area to view the entire scan range.

+"c" Key - Cross hair cursor: Press the "c" key on the keyboard to activate a cross hair cursor (Fig. 30).
+Press "c" again to disable it.

-$$\pm \sqrt{Intensity[counts]}$$
+"n" Key - Counting noise cursor: Press the "n" key on the keyboard to show or hide a cursor indicating a range of

+$$\pm\sqrt{Intensity[counts]}$$

-This range represents the Poisson-distributed statistical counting noise and allows to evaluate mismatches between I{obs} and I{calc} , for example at the tips of peaks (Fig. 8).
+This range represents the Poisson-distributed statistical counting noise and allows to evaluate mismatches between $I{obs}$ and $I{calc}$ , for example at the tips of peaks (Fig. 30).

-When moving to the difference curve, the noise cursor will show the counting noise at the intensity of the first scan (e. g.
-I{obs}) at the same 2θ position.
+When moving to the difference curve, the noise cursor will show the counting noise at the intensity of the first scan (e. g. $I{obs}$ ) at the same $2\theta$ position.

-Spectral line cursor: Press the "s" key to show or hide a cursor showing lines at the position of $K\alpha_1$, $K\alpha_2$, and $K\beta$.
-The $K\alpha_1$ line will be drawn at the position of the mouse cursor (Fig. 8).
+"s" Key - Spectral line cursor: Press the "s" key to show or hide a cursor showing lines at the position of $K\alpha_1$ , $K\alpha_2$ , and $K\beta$ .
+The $K\alpha_1$ line will be drawn at the position of the mouse cursor (Fig. 30).
 Positions for $K\alpha_2$ and $K\beta$ lines will be calculated from the d value at the cursor position.
-If no wavelength is available, the default wavelength specified in the preferences dialog will be used (see section 6).
+If no wavelength is available, the default wavelength specified in the preferences dialog will be used (see section 22).
 For monochromatic synchrotron radiation this feature is meaningless.
 Use the cross hair cursor instead.

-Additionally, peaks from characteristic Tungsten radiation ($WL\alpha_1$ and $WL\beta$) can be shown by activating the option "Show characteristic Tungsten lines with spectral line cursor" in the preferences dialog (section 6).
+Additionally, peaks from characteristic Tungsten radiation ( $WL\alpha_1$ and $WL\beta$ ) can be shown by activating the option "Show characteristic Tungsten lines with spectral line cursor" in the preferences dialog (section 22).
 This allows to inspect the diffraction pattern for Tungsten contamination lines caused by aging X-ray tubes.
 The relative intensities of Tungsten lines [8] are $WL\alpha_1$ (100%), $WL\beta_1$ (49.4%), $WL\beta_2$ (20.2%). $WL\beta_2$ is not shown.

-- Load reference structure: Double click with left mouse button will load the reference structure with it's strongest peak closest to the double click position.
+Double Click - Load reference structure: Double click with left mouse button will load the reference structure with it's strongest peak closest to the double click position.
 This is a very simplistic way for phase identification, however, it can be very efficient and useful in some situations.
 Note that only indexed structure files are considered.
-Refer to section 5.5 for more information on indexing of references structure files.
-Also note that the strongest peak of the reference structure indices depends on the instrument configuration used for indexing (fix or variable divergence slit) and may therefore not be at the location of the currently processed scan. - Scale reference lines: Hold the middle mouse button and move the mouse vertically to scale the intensity of reference lines.
+Refer to section 20.5 for more information on indexing of references structure files.
+Also note that the strongest peak of the reference structure indices depends on the instrument configuration used for indexing (fix or variable divergence slit) and may therefore not be at the location of the currently processed scan.

+Middle Mouse Button - Scale reference lines: Hold the middle mouse button and move the mouse vertically to scale the intensity of reference lines.
 Dragging the lines below the line of zero counts allows comparing peaks in the difference curve.

-List of coordinates: Hold the Ctrl key and double click with the left mouse button to copy the coordinates of the mouse cursor to the refinement output console.
+Double Click + Ctrl - List of coordinates: Hold the Ctrl key and double click with the left mouse button to copy the coordinates of the mouse cursor to the refinement output console.
 From there the coordinates can be copied and pasted to another program for further processing.